LivioConzett/6502-simulator-java/README.md

 ### Vectors
-There are three special memory addresses at the tail end of the memory range wich are jumped to in special cases.
+There are three special memory addresses at the tail end of the memory range witch are jumped to in special cases.
 Each of these hold the address to go to when they get called.

 **NMI Vector**
 *None Maskable Interrupt*

 **Start Up Vector**
 The address stored here is where the Program jumps too on start up and after a reset.
 This is where you put the address of the first instruction of your program.

 **Break Vector**
+*Interrupt*

 ## TODO
 What still needs to be done.